MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-04.md

 > For this milestone, we want an existing user - one who exists in the users table of our database - to be able to log into the site.
 A logged-in user will have access to pages and features that a not logged-in user won't.
 These differences are shown in the Level 5 requirements.

+> Make sure you consult the pdf's Login/Logout Page section for details about current passwords, table structure, and how to handle the authentication via the `password_hash` function.

 #### Level 0

+- [ ] Two or three of `LI.1`, `LI.2`, and `LI.5` are incomplete.

 #### Level 1

+- [ ] One of `LI.1`, `LI.2`, and `LI.5` are incomplete.

 #### Level 2

+- [ ] `LI.1`, `LI.2`, and `LI.5` are complete.
+- [ ] Three of the remaining requirements is incomplete.

 #### Level 3

+- [ ] `LI.1`, `LI.2`, and `LI.5` are complete.
+- [ ] Two of the remaining requirements is incomplete.

 #### Level 4

+- [ ] `LI.1`, `LI.2`, and `LI.5` are complete, and
+- [ ] One of the remaining requirements is incomplete.

 #### Level 5

+- [ ] [LI.1] An unsuccessful login attempt should clearly notify the user that there was a problem with their authentication.

+- [ ] [LI.2] A successful login attempt should redirect the user to the Home (Logged-In Version) page.

+    _For this milestone, this page does not have to be fully functional!_

+- [ ] [LI.3] A logged-in user should see the Home (Logged-In Version) when they go to the Home page (via navigation or directly via the URL).
+Conversely, a logged-out user should NOT see the Home (Logged-In Version).

+- [ ] [LI.4] A logged-in user should see a Favourites link in the navigation that takes them to the Favourites page.
+Conversely, a logged-out user should NOT see this link.

+    _For this milestone, this page does not have to be fully functional!_

+- [ ] [LI.5] A logged-in user should see a Logout link in the navigation that logs them out and redirects them to the Home (Logged-Out Version) page.
+Conversely, a logged-out user should NOT see this link (and should see a Login on instead).

+- [ ] [LI.6] A logged-in user should NOT see a Registration link in the navigation.
+Conversely, a logged-out user SHOULD see this link.

+- [ ] [LI.7] A logged-in user should see a way to favourite a movie when they visit a movie details page.
+Conversely, a logged-out user should NOT see a way to favourite a movie.

+    _If your movie details page is still not fully integrated with the database, I'll still consider this requirement done if there's at least **some** details page I can go to and see the requirement behaviour._

 ---